 CRIMINAL SEXUAL ACT IN THE SECOND DEGREE: When a person engages in oral or anal sexual conducts with another person (1) and is 18 years or more and the other person is less than 15 years old; or (2) who is incapable of consent by reason of being mentally disabled or mentally incapacitated.
-It is an affirmative defense that the defendant was less than four years older than the victim at the time of the act.
+It is an affirmative defense to the crime of criminal sexual act in the second degree that the defendant was less than four years older than the victim at the time of the act.